 The Hydrow comes with the following warranty:

-18 months on labor is awesome too, considering most companies offer 12 months (if they offer any labor warranty at all that is).
+12 months on labor is standard, as most companies offer 12 months in this department (if they offer any labor warranty at all that is).

 There’s no question the Hydrow is a nice rowing machine.
 Every aspect of this rower is designed with both form and function in mind.

-The monitor is huge and technologically advanced and this machine is even backed by a great warranty.
+The monitor is huge and technologically advanced and this machine is even backed by a solid warranty.

 So, is the Hydrow awesome?